brianmcn/Zelda1RandoTools/doc/use.md

 ![DungeonRoom.OffTheMap sample screenshot](screenshots/dt-drag-1-map-step2.png)

 Whereas right-click-dragging paints OffTheMap rooms over Unmarked rooms, left-click-dragging does the opposite, painting Unmarked rooms atop OffTheMap rooms.
+So next you can left-click-drag to paint the few existing rooms back onto the map.
 Note that while you are dragging, a grid pops up to make it easier to see where you are painting:

 ![DungeonRoom.OffTheMap sample screenshot](screenshots/dt-drag-1-map-step3.png)